Key facts

 As an engineer with professional practice skills, you will develop the capacity to operate in dynamic and diverse environments.
 You will also develop the ability to deal with a variety of organisational, technical and behavioural situations, and manage rapid changes in technology, markets, regulations and socioeconomic factors.
 This unique set of skills will set you apart from your peers.

-Advance your career with invaluable professional experience opportunities while you study.
-Deakin partners with industry to provide you with practical work experience opportunities, the capacity to apply your skills to real-world problems, and the opportunity to form professional networks prior to graduation.
+Advance your career with invaluable professional experience while you study.
+Deakin partners with industry to provide you with practical work experience opportunities, allowing you to apply your skills to real-world problems and form professional networks prior to graduation.

 Award granted